-I will try to not let myself rant too much on this subject, but it is something I feel very strongly about!
-After living with Ulcerative Colitis for almost five years now I have learned a thing or two about Gastroenterologists, and that is they never want to hear the two words: food matters.
+I’ll try not to let myself rant too much on this subject, but it’s something I feel very strongly about!
+After living with Ulcerative Colitis for eight years now, I’ve learned a thing or two about Gastroenterologists, and that is they never want to hear the two words: food matters.

-I saw many GIs in the beginning, when I first developed my UC symptoms.
-Every GI I talked to said that what I ate didn’t matter, and if I took the medicine that I would be fine.
-My GI literally said and I quote:
+I saw so many Gastroenterologists in when I first developed my Ulcerative Colitis (UC) symptoms.
+Every Gastroenterologist (GI) I talked to said that what I ate didn’t matter, and if I simply took the prescribed medicine, I would be fine.
+My GI literally said, and I quote:

 “Oh ya, you can still eat at Taco Bell.
 Just take the Lialda.“